Songs by Senescence

 - Storm (4:57) MP3

 I wanted to experiment a bit with blues in this song.
 In addition, my cousin, Nuno Garcia, was kind enough to let me use some of his material that I really liked.
-It doesn't sound a lot like blues in the end, yet the mix of dark melodies and acoustic arpeggios make it a very enjoyable song.
+It doesn't sound a lot like blues in the end, yet the mix of dark melodies and acoustic arpeggios make it an enjoyable song.
 The lyrics are a poem to the gods of the storm.
-Apart from "Planet Hell", this is probably my album's best song.
+Apart from "Planet Hell", this is probably my album's favorite song.

 - Privateer of Death (9:00) MP3